Seahawks make blockbuster trade for safety Jamal Adams

 It will probably require a contract averaging at least $15 million a year to keep Adams for the long-term, and deals of any sort could be somewhat complicated by potential drops in the salary cap over the next few seasons due to expected decreases in league revenue because of COVID-19.
 Next year’s cap will have a floor of $175 million — it could go higher depending on revenues — while this year’s is $198.2 million.

+That Seattle dealt its next two first-round picks indicates the Seahawks are confident a deal will eventually get done.

+McDougald, who had been a starter at safety for Seattle the past three seasons. has a $5.4 million salary cap hit for this year, and trading him not only clears

 Among those taking to Twitter to praise the trade for Seattle was quarterback Russell Wilson, tweeting “Let’s get it!!! @Prez” a reference to Adams’ Twitter handle.
+Middle linebacker Bobby Wagner also tweeted three “fire” emojis in response to a tweet from former Seahawk Jermaine Kearse praising the trade.

 It was Wilson who had said in January he hoped the team would acquire some “superstars” this offseason, and in a spring and summer that some felt was underwhelming for the Seahawks in that regard, Seattle finally made a big move.